-When to Replace an Entry Door
+When to Replace a Front Door

-There are two conditions where replacing an entry door is necessary.
+There are two conditions where replacing a front door is necessary.
 The first is when your door is too old to compete with modern energy efficiency standards; older models of doors tend to wreak havoc on energy bills.
 The second is when your door is heavily damaged, and unable to perform its basic duties of keeping the elements out.
 Beyond those conditions, you may want to find replacement doors if your entry door no longer suits the exterior of your house, or if you just want a change to spruce things up.

 There are hundreds of options available for entry doors, so as a new consumer, it’s natural to feel a little intimidated.
-Still, if you follow these five steps and start out with a good idea of your needs and your budget, you’ll be in a perfect position to make the right decision.
+Still, if you follow these six steps and start out with a good idea of your needs and your budget, you’ll be in a perfect position to make the right decision.

-Step One: Find the Right Size
+Step Two: Find the Right Size Entry Door

 Getting the right size door is vital if you want a smooth installation and proper functioning afterward.
 Most standard doorways are between 32 and 36 inches wide, but this isn’t always the case.
 Extra wide doorways can extend over 40 inches, and you may have a double entry door as well.
 There isn’t much flexibility when it comes to the size requirements of your doorway, so measure carefully and only look at options that fit your intended frame.